How to Overcome Mediocrity and Finally Stand Out in Life

 - Rely heavily on willpower

-In the short term, this can feel productive.
-There’s momentum, urgency, and a sense of control.
+At first, this can feel productive.
+There’s momentum, urgency, and a sense that you’re finally taking control.
+But intensity by itself is rarely sustainable.

 After a while: